fleetdm/fleet/handbook/support-process.md

 #### Questions

 - Is this question already answered in our docs / website?
 If so, link to the specific section of the docs/website ± summarize for them.
+For commonly asked questions, check out the `FAQ.md` file in each top-level section of the [docs](../docs/README.md) (Using-Fleet, Deployment, etc.).

 - Do you think you know the answer?
 If so, make a PR to the docs/website.
 Link the person to your PR.